top of page

 • Respect for your author’s voice.
 Constantly trying to force you into a different voice (probably theirs) is the sign of an inexperienced editor.
 You want an editor who values your unique voice and helps it to come through while suggesting improvements.

 • Ability to suggest solutions.
 Your editor should recommend fixes rather than just point out problems. (e.g. “This feels rushed” is pointing out a problem.
-“What if you added some dialogue between these two characters here about X topic, which will slow down the pace and add character development” is suggesting a solution.)
+“Consider adding some dialogue between these two characters here about X topic, which will slow down the pace and add character development” is suggesting a solution.)

 Remember, you do not have to take your editor’s advice.
 If you consider their suggestion carefully and decide it’s not the right move for your story, that’s perfectly okay.
 I’ve heard several authors mention they take about 90% of their editor’s suggestions and reject the other 10%.
 As an editor, I appreciate when writers carefully consider a suggestion and then work a new solution that makes more sense for their voice.
 An editor’s word is not law.
 It’s your story, and their job is to help you make it the best it can be.